Mitsuriou/MFBO-Preset-Creator/README.md

 # Roadmap (not ordered by priority)
 ### GUI modifications
+- [X] (1.7.3 & 1.7.4) Add a check system to know is the *"meshes/"* path is well filled and seems to be valid
 - [X] (1.7.4+) Separate the main GUI into tabs for the different body types
+- [X] (1.9.0) Allow the user to type different paths for the body, hands and feet
 - [ ] Create the tabs for all the most popular body types
 - [ ] Add compatibility with CBBE 3BBB SMP
-- [X] (1.9.0) Allow the user to type different paths for the body, hands and feet
-- [X] (1.7.3 & 1.7.4) Add a check system to know is the *"meshes/"* path is well filled and seems to be valid

 ### New tools
 - [X] (1.9.0) Automatic conversion (choose a folder to automatically try to find where are located the meshes for the NPC that needs to be converted)

 ### Other cool features and improvements
-- [ ] Better software linking with Mod Organizer 2
 - [X] (1.7.4) Add an option to disable the automatic opening of the generated folder, after a generation
+- [X] (1.7.4) Be able to set a default export path that would be chosen automatically when the application launches
 - [X] (1.8.2) Be able to import a custom *female_skeleton.nif* file
 - [X] (1.8.4) Be able to add BodySlide presets filters (currently, there are only "CBBE" and "MFBO")
-- [X] (1.7.4) Be able to set a default export path that would be chosen automatically when the application launches
+- [X] (1.9.1) Be able to generate more then one preset in the output directory.
 - [ ] Batch conversion (multiple conversions at once)
-- [ ] Be able to generate more then one preset in the output directory.
+- [ ] Better software linking with Mod Organizer 2

 ### Developer side
-- [ ] Create test classes
+- [X] (1.7.4) Change the source code auto-formatter for more compatibility with Visual Studio 2019
 - [X] (1.7.6) Splashscreen when the application is being launched
 - [X] (1.8.0) In-app update checker
 - [ ] In-app automatic updater
 - [ ] Executable to install the app on C:/ProgramFiles (InnoSetup?)
-- [X] (1.7.4) Change the source code auto-formatter for more compatibility with Visual Studio 2019
+- [ ] Create test classes